Southern European Task Force, Africa: 2008 – present

 In the fall of 2008, SETAF went through major organizational changes as it restructured to support AFRICOM.
 It was August 2008 when SETAF conducted its final airborne operation and, shortly thereafter, SETAF soldiers replaced their maroon berets with black berets and replaced their airborne tabs with historic SETAF scrolls.

 In early December 2008, the U.S. Ambassador to Italy and the Italian Minister of Foreign Affairs announced in Rome that SETAF officially had assumed duties as the U.S. Army Africa, the Army component headquarters for AFRICOM.

 As of March 2013, during the last 30 months, U.S. Army Africa conducted more than 400 theater security cooperation activities, exercises, and Senior Leader Engagements with each event designed to build partner capacity in Africa.

 2000–2008

+On 26 March 2003, SETAF's 173rd Airborne Brigade parachuted into Northern Iraq as part of Operation Northern Delay which involved the invasion of Iraq from the north during Operation Iraqi Freedom.
+The brigade remained in Iraq for a year.

 On 25 July 2003, SETAF was designated to lead the U.S. military mission in Liberia to help prevent an impending humanitarian disaster.
 A peace agreement was implemented, forces of the warring factions were separated, air and seaports were reopened, and the UN and private humanitarian organizations resumed delivery of badly needed relief.

-In February 2005, SETAF was called upon to do their part in the Global War on Terror, deploying to Afghanistan, as part of the Combined Joint Task Force 76.
+In February 2005, elements of SETAF were dispatched to the War in Afghanistan (2001-2021).
+The 173rd Airborne Brigade deployed to Afghanistan, taking over Regional Command South, as part of Combined Joint Task Force 76.

 From June through November 2007, SETAF soldiers deployed to Romania and Bulgaria as a part of Joint Task Force East (now called Task Force-East).
 TF-East remains an ongoing United States European Command initiative to strengthen relationships between the United States and its allies in Eastern Europe.